Madhan649/image-into-sketch/README.md

 Features:

-*Processes images in bulk from a designated folder.
-*Applies grayscale conversion, Gaussian filtering, and dodge effect.
-*Saves processed images with custom filenames.
+Processes images in bulk from a designated folder, Applies grayscale conversion, Gaussian filtering, and dodge effect, Saves processed images with custom filenames.

 Usage:

-*Set the folder_path variable to the directory containing the images.
-*Run the script to process and save the images.
+Set the folder_path variable to the directory containing the images, Run the script to process and save the images.